Duchenne Dash: Dash Around the World FAQs

 What is Duchenne Muscular Dystrophy?

 Duchenne Muscular Dystrophy (DMD) is a genetic disease that causes muscle weakness and wasting.
 Children born with DMD have a fault, known as a mutation, on their dystrophin gene.
 Genes are smaller sections of your bodies DNA.
 They are the instructions that make our bodies work.
 For people with DMD, the fault on the gene means that they cannot produce dystrophin, which is a protein that protects muscles.
 Without dystrophin, muscles get damaged more easily and so muscle strength and function is weakened.
-DMD almost always affect boys, and they tend to be diagnosed before the age of 5.
+DMD almost always affect boys, and is usually disganosed in childhood.
 There are around 2,500 patients in the UK and an estimated 300,000 worldwide.
 It is classified as a rare disease.

 For more information about DMD and Duchenne UK please visit our website.